 How Does AI Improve Human Decision-Making?
 Evidence from the AI-Powered Go Program

-Keywords: Artificial Intelligence (AI), Technology adoption, Decision-making, Human capital, Professional Go players, AI adoption inequality
+Keywords: Artificial Intelligence, Learning from AI, Decision-making, Professional Go players, AI and Inequality

 JEL Classification: D81, J24, M12, O15, O33

 Suggested Citation: Suggested Citation